Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

+- Kansas State's games have gone over 52.5 points in four of 11 chances this season.

-- The combined points per game average of the two teams, 63.7, is 11.2 points greater than Friday's over/under.
+- The combined points per game average of the two teams, 63.7, is 11.2 points above Friday's over/under.

-- This contest's over/under is 0.9 points fewer than the 53.4 these two squads combine to give up per game in 2021.
+- The 53.4 points per game these two squads have surrendered to opponents this season are 0.9 more than the 52.5 total in this contest.

 - Longhorns games this season feature an average total of 60.0 points, a number 7.5 points higher than Friday's over/under.